 These are samples only, and NOT indicative of the final agenda.

-Online submissions only (click “Apply Online” below).
-The webform is the preferred method.
-If you have trouble completing the form, please email firstname.lastname@example.org.
-Per the webform, applicants must submit biographies, session descriptions and learning objectives with contact information for every speaker on an application to be considered.
+MHA will accept online applications only.
+The webform is the preferred submission method.
+If you have trouble completing the form, please email email@example.com with questions.
+The webform will prompt applicants to submit biographies, session descriptions, and learning objectives with contact information for every speaker.
 Incomplete applications will NOT be reviewed.

 The process to accept workshops is very selective.
 There are a very limited number of slots available, and the final decision is at the discretion of MHA.

-- ACKNOWLEDGEMENT: Upon receipt of your submission, you will receive an e-mail confirmation.
+- Acknowledgment: Upon receipt of your submission, you will receive an email confirmation.

-- NOTIFICATION: All applicants will be notified about the status of their submission by February 7, 2022.
+- Notification: All applicants will be notified about the status of their submission by January 31, 2023.

-- FOLLOW UP: If accepted, presenters will receive a free conference registration and are welcome to attend the entire conference, including meals, receptions, and plenary events for June 9-11, 2022.
+- Follow Up: If accepted, presenters will receive a free conference registration and are welcome to attend the entire conference, including meals, receptions, and plenary events for June 8-10, 2023.